HRMonitor - Heart Rate Monitorο

 [Heart Rate Sensor] <-> [Sensor Layer] <-> [Service]

-The service runs as a separate process/thread, continuously processing heart rate sensor data and maintaining activity state.
-The GUI runs on the TouchGFX framework, handling user input and displaying heart rate information received from the service.
+The service runs as a separate thread, continuously processing heart rate sensor data and writing FIT records.
+The GUI runs on the TouchGFX framework, handling user input and displaying heart rate data received from the service.

 Service Backendο

-The service backend is implemented in Service.hpp and Service.cpp, providing the core functionality for heart rate monitoring and data recording.
+The service backend is implemented in Service.hpp and Service.cpp, providing the core functionality for heart rate monitoring and FIT recording.

 Core Classes and Structuresο